Make room for inclusion – youth work for all

 National level activity

 The Europe Goes Local National Conference brought together a vibrant cross-section of Ireland’s youth work community to explore how European collaboration enhances local practice.
 With 87 attendees spanning youth workers, service managers, ETB youth officers, and policy makers, the conference showcased the breadth of activity and ambition within the sector.
 The programme combined keynote insights, hands-on workshops, peer networking, and a cultural performance, creating a holistic experience that addressed both strategic frameworks, such as the European Youth Work Agenda, and practical considerations, like funding pathways under Erasmus+ and the European Solidarity Corps.
+Director of the Irish National Agency, Céline Martin’s welcome emphasized Léargas’s role as a national agency and the strategic importance of European links for the youth sector.

 The event’s design reflected a commitment to balancing policy-level orientation with grounded practice.
 The opening video address by Minister of State Thomas Byrne, TD, set a tone of national support for European engagement in youth work.
 Keynote speaker Miriam Teuma, CEO of Malta’s National Youth Agency, brought an international perspective, drawing on extensive leadership and policy experience to illuminate how national strategies translate into local realities.
 Contribution from Judit Balogh, project coordinator of Europe Goes Local, coupled with facilitation from NYCI as the national contact point for EYWA, ensured that participants could link European initiatives to Irish contexts in concrete ways.